Buying a Quiet Trading Computer

 The primary culprit with heat is of course the CPU (processor).
 Yes, video cards can also generate a lot of heat.
 But in a trading computer, the video card wouldn’t usually be producing heat at abnormally high levels, this would be more of a concern in a gaming computer.
 The system RAM, motherboard chipset and NVMe SSD drive would all contribute to heat levels, but only slightly.
 The processor is really the main item that is of concern here.
 This is why a really good CPU cooling solution is extremely important.

 There are different types of noises a computer can make.
 Fans are the main source of noise in any computer.
 Some fans, because of poor build quality or age will start to make a ticking or chirping noise.
 In our experience there isn’t much you can do when that starts happening other than replace the fan with a better one.
 Our high performance computers have several different fan packages available, more on that in the next section.
-Other sources of noise can be the hard drive,

 What separates Blue Aura Computers from our competitors is when we engineer our trading computers we select the most quiet, durable case fans available.
 What we offer are a number of fan packages based on price, since quality fans cost more and can add a bit to the system cost.
 We use both Fractal Design and Noctua Fans.